 If you’re in the US, you can also use Lily’s dark chocolate chips, which are sweetened with stevia.

-If using unsweetened chocolate, add an additional 1-2 tbsp of powdered sweetener to the recipe.
-The Lily’s chocolate chips are sweet already, so 1 tbsp of powdered sweetener in total may be sufficient.
+If using unsweetened chocolate, add an additional 1-2 tablespoon of powdered sweetener to the recipe.
+The Lily’s chocolate chips are sweet already, so 1 tablespoon of powdered sweetener in total may be sufficient.

 Or just make your own low carb chocolate - it's really easy!